Live Honey Bee Removal

 What does a Honey Bee Removal Service Include

-When carrying out a bee removal we will usually vacuum the majority of the honey bees unharmed into a bee box, the remainder nurse bees we usually leave sitting on thee brood (looking after the bees to be) which we cut out and place into a nuc box, the brood is then kept at the correct temperature by the nurse bees during the honey bee relocation process.
+When carrying out a live honey bee removal we will usually vacuum the majority of the worker honey bees unharmed into a bee box, the remainder nurse bees we usually leave sitting on the brood (looking after the bees to be) which we cut out and place into a nuc box, the brood is then kept at the correct temperature by the nurse bees during the honey bee relocation process, on occasion we may assist with the use of heat pads when its cold.

-The remainder of the colony is removed, the walls scraped down to remove as much wax as possible, and where possible the area beneath the colony is vacuumed to remove all the bees that have died and fallen; this can be several inches of dead bees, which would otherwise be a great source of food for a large infestation of clothes moth or carpet beetle, that will be looking for another food source once the bees have been consumed.
+The remainder of the colony is removed, the walls scraped down to remove as much wax as possible, and where possible the area beneath the colony is vacuumed to remove all the bees that have died and fallen; there can be several inches of dead bees, which would otherwise be a great source of food for a large infestation of clothes moth or carpet beetle, that once consumed will mean they will be after another food source – your wool carpets, silk dresses, woolen suits and sweaters.

-If we can’t get to the dead bees we will discuss alternate options for preventing an infestation, and deal with them in your preferred method, normally nontoxic.
+If we can’t get to the dead bees we will discuss alternate options for preventing an infestation, and deal with them in your preferred method, normally nontoxic if practical.

 Post Honey Bee Removal

-Once the honey bees have been removed it is necessary to proof the location against the arrival of another honey bee colony.
+Once the live honey bee removal has been completed it is necessary to proof the location against the arrival of another honey bee colony.
 This can be a complicated part of the process dependent upon where the bees have been removed from.
 In some circumstances such as chimneys they can easily be proofed against after removal, in other circumstances it is in fact impossible.

 Honey Bee Removal Guarantees